 TGbe editor: Change the 11th paragraph as follows:

-When a block ack agreement is established between two HT STAs, DMG STAs, or two S1G STAs, the originator may change the size of its transmission window if the value in the Buffer Size field of the ADDBA Response frame is larger than the value in the ADDBA Request frame.
+When a block ack agreement is established between two HT STAs, DMG STAs, two S1G STAs, or two MLD, the originator may change the size of its transmission window if the value in the Buffer Size field of the ADDBA Response frame is larger than the value in the ADDBA Request frame.
 If the value in the Buffer Size field of the ADDBA Response frame is smaller than the value in the ADDBA Request frame, the originator shall change the size of its transmission window (WinSizeO) so that it is not greater than the value in the Buffer Size field of the ADDBA Response frame and is not greater than the value 64.
 If the value in the Buffer Size field of the ADDBA Response frame is smaller than the value in the ADDBA Request frame, the originator shall change the size of its transmission window (WinSizeO) so that it meets the following conditions:

 Not greater than the value in the Buffer Size field of the ADDBA Response frame